forge-55/bunkeros/INSTALL.md

 ## Prerequisites

-You need a base Arch Linux installation before installing BunkerOS.
-This can be:
+You need a minimal Arch Linux installation before installing BunkerOS:
 - Vanilla Arch Linux (following the [official installation guide](https://wiki.archlinux.org/title/Installation_guide))
-- Minimal Arch-based distribution (CachyOS, EndeavourOS, etc.)
+- Arch Linux installed via archinstall with minimal profile

-**Important:** BunkerOS works best on minimal installations without a pre-installed desktop environment.
-If you have an existing DE/WM, BunkerOS will add its Sway configuration alongside it.
+**Important:** BunkerOS is designed for minimal Arch installations without a pre-installed desktop environment.
+If you have an existing DE/WM, BunkerOS will add its Sway configuration alongside it, but this is not the intended experience.

 BunkerOS will add the Sway window manager and productivity tools to your existing system.